 To help you understand the relationship between hard water and kidney stones, here are 5 facts about your household hard water system.

 FACT #1: Hard water contains high levels of calcium, magnesium, and other minerals that get filtered into your home’s water system and drinking water.

 FACT #2: When urine contains too much calcium or other crystal-forming minerals, our bodies are unable to dilute them; therefore, kidney stones can form.

-FACT #3: Though hard water does have a higher calcium level than soft water, there is not enough evidence to prove hard water causes kidney stones.
+FACT #3: Though hard water does have a higher calcium level than soft water, there is not enough evidence to prove hard water can cause kidney stones.
 In fact, most hard water does not contain high enough levels of minerals to be a danger to our health.

-Furthermore, some research has contended that if hard water contains extremely high levels of calcium and magnesium, it could play a bigger role in kidney stone formation compared to soft, filtered water.
+FACT #4: Some research has contended that if hard water contains extremely high levels of calcium and magnesium, it could play a bigger role in kidney stone formation compared to soft, filtered water.